 Fera won’t show the skill if the current product is out of stock and cannot be purchased by a customer since there is no need to increase urgency on a product the customer cannot buy.

 The ‘Design’ tab allows you to edit the appearance of the skill.
 You can choose pre-designed themes or pick your own colours, font size and so on here.
 For those store owners with CSS background, or those who have developers they can add their own custom CSS or change the templates to work more specifically for their needs.

-This tab lets you decide when to show your promo bar with a countdown timer.
+This tab lets you decide when to show your viewer counter.
 You can set specific triggers and conditions on when to show it.
 You can have it trigger as soon as a page loads, and limit to only once per hour per shopper if you’d like.
 Or maybe you only want to show the skill during the week-you can do that here too.
 You can also set a schedule to run the viewer skill, so that it starts or ends on a specific date and you don’t have to worry about it.
 Simply enable the schedule and set your dates and times for the skill to start and finish.